harbaum/MiSTeryNano/README.md

 ### Installation of a floppy disk image

 Since releae 0.9.0 MiSTeryNano supports reading floppy disk images from a FAT formatted SD card.
-This has only been tested with 16GB cards.
+This has only been tested with 16 and 32 GB cards.
-Especially smaller cards may not work if the FAT file system uses less then 16 sectors per cluster.
+Especially smaller cards may not work if the FAT file system uses less then 8 sectors per cluster.

+At least a file named ```DISK_A.ST``` needs to be placed in the root directory of the SD card.
+This file is by default used as a disk image for floppy drive A. Further .ST disk images can be placed in the root directory of the SD card.
+Up to 32 disk images can be handled by the core at the moment.

-This SD card is then inserted into the slot on the bottom side of the Tang Nano 20k inconveniently placed right below the USB connector.
+The SD card is to be inserted into the slot on the bottom side of the Tang Nano 20k inconveniently placed right below the USB connector.
-The MiSTeryNano will automatically load a file named ```disk_a.st``` and use it as the image for floppy disk drive A.
+The MiSTeryNano will automatically load a file named ```DISK_A.ST``` and use it as the image for floppy disk drive A.

+#### Changing the floppy disk image

+You can use the buttons on the left and right of the USB-C connector on the Tang Nano to change disk images.
+Button S1 will open the on screen display.
+Short presses on S1 will step through the installed images.
+Pressing S2 will insert the current image into floppy drive A.
+A long press on S1 will close the on screen display without changing the installed disk images.

+Button S2 will also act as a reset button for the Atari ST when the on screen display is not open.

 ### Configuration